 If you’ve driven I-5 through North Seattle, you’ve passed above our city’s Cold War fallout shelter.
 The city built this worst-case-scenario bunker in 1962 and 1963—the only fallout shelter in the country built inside an interstate.

 Beneath southbound I-5, under the north end of Ravenna bridge, you’ll find a metal gate and a passage.
 The passage disappears into a massive wall of concrete.
-It looks like a generic maintenance tunnel, or, if you see it with nuke-fearing, Soviet-era eyes, like a public fallout shelter.
+It looks like a generic maintenance tunnel, unless you see it with nuke-fearing, Soviet-era eyes.
+Then it looks like a public fallout shelter.

 In the event of nuclear war, this bunker could have theoretically sheltered 200 people.
 Conditions would have been Spartan, to put it mildly.
 From WSDOT’s 2010 blog post about this relic:

 A giant concrete pillar in the center of the shelter supports the 18-inch-thick concrete roof of the 3,000-square-foot room.
 From overhead, the muffled sounds of I-5 traffic filter into the shelter…Ahead, the doors to three small rooms stand open, the spaces vacant save for an old rotary phone and a 1969 day planner.
 In the event of a nuclear attack, the rooms would have been used for food storage and distribution, medical care, and day-to-day shelter operations.

 To the left, down the hallway leading to the escape tunnel, are two doors to his-and-hers bathrooms and decontamination showers.
 For the suggested 200 shelter-ees: Three toilets, one urinal, two sinks, two showers.
 All of which are accessible through doorways that—at best—might be 28 inches wide.
 It’s enough to make airline bathrooms seem positively spacious in comparison.